-- In animals they are important constituent of connective tissues.
+- In animals, they are an important constituent of connective tissues.

-- Carbohydrates those are rich in fiber content help to prevent constipation.
+- Carbohydrates that are rich in fiber content help to prevent constipation.

-- Also they help in modulation of immune system.
+- Also, they help in the modulation of the immune system.

 - Lehninger, A. L., Nelson, D. L., & Cox, M. M. (2000).
 Lehninger principles of biochemistry.
 New York: Worth Publishers.